 That's all water under the bridge but I am so glad to now know about their soup and to be able to convert it to gluten free.
 Ya'll it is great, I just ate a bowl and may go back for more.

-I cute the gluten free recipe down because Honey and I can't eat as much as my whole family.
-I also omitted the onions because Honey can't eat onions.
+I cut the gluten free recipe down because Honey and I can't eat as much as my whole family.

 Swensen's Chicken Noodle Soup Converted to Gluten Free

 3/8 tsp.
 Lawry's Seasoned Salt